dylee0907/Labcode0907/README.md

 Keep in touch everyone.
 Lee over and out!
 (First project i've poseted is digital clock which can be run on FPGA board)

+Digital clock has stopwatch, world clock settings. you can control it using switches and buttons on the board.